spacetelescope/stsci.stimage/INSTALL.rst

 Follow the directions on http://iraf.noao.edu/ to get IRAF working on your system.

-To facilitate installations, Numpy is included in the stsci_python distribution.
 Some NumPy documentation is available at http://www.scipy.org/Documentation

 Remove Any Old STSCI_PYTHON